St. Louis Cardinals: Recent annual financial records

 5 Compares the number of wins per player payroll relative to the rest of MLB.
 Playoff wins count twice as much as regular season wins.
 A score of 120 means that the team achieved 20% more victories per dollar of payroll compared with the league average in 2010.

 Other interests

-The Cardinals own four of their six Minor League Baseball affiliates:
+The Cardinals own three of their six Minor League Baseball affiliates: